puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### forge_authorization

 The authorization key to connect to the Puppet Forge.
-Leave blank for unauthorized or license based connections
+Leave blank for unauthorized or license based connections.

 - *Default*:

 ### freeze_main